ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/storage.md

 Quota Responsibility | N/A

 __SSD Backed Space__
-This space is much faster than the persistwnt space (/rhome,/bigdata), but slower than using RAM based storage.
+This space is much faster than the persistent space (/rhome,/bigdata), but slower than using RAM based storage.

 Path                 | /scratch
 -------------------- | --------